droe/binja-blocks/README.md

 Planned improvements, PRs welcome:

--   Plugin command to remove comments added by this plugin
 -   Find stack writes beyond end of struct but within size, between insn that set up structure and first reference of structure, and pick up as non-pointer imported fields